Konosuke Takeshita: New Japan Pro-Wrestling (2024–present)

 From July 20 to August 12, Takeshita participated in New Japan Pro-Wrestling's 2024 G1 Climax, his first G1 Climax tournament.
 On August 14, he finished the tournament with a record of five wins and four losses, advancing to the B block play-off match to decide the semifinalists of the tournament.
 On August 15, Takeshita was defeated by Yota Tsuji in the play-off match, failing to advance to the semifinals of the tournament.
-On November 8 at Fighting Spirit Unleashed, Takeshita successfully defended his AEW International Championship against TJP.
-After the match, he issued an open challenge to any wrestler to face him for the title at the Tokyo Dome at Wrestle Kingdom 19 and Wrestle Dynasty, which would be answered by Shingo Takagi and Tomohiro Ishii.

-On January 4, 2025 at Wrestle Kingdom 19, Takeshita defeated Takagi to win the NEVER Openweight Championship in a Winner Takes All match that also involved Takeshita's International Championship.
+On January 4, 2025 at Wrestle Kingdom 19, Takeshita defeated Shingo Takagi to win the NEVER Openweight Championship in a Winner Takes All match that also involved Takeshita's AEW International Championship.
 After successfully defending his championship against Tomohiro Ishii one day later at Wrestle Dynasty, Takeshita announced that he had also been signed to NJPW whilst remaining under contract with AEW and DDT.
 On April 5 at Sakura Genesis, Takeshita successfully defended his NEVER Openweight Championship against Ryohei Oiwa.
-On April 11 at Windy City Riot, Takeshita defeated Hiroshi Tanahashi in Tanahashi's final match in the United States.At Dominion 6.15 in Osaka-jo Hall, Takeshita lost his title to Boltin Oleg, ending his reign at 162 days.
+On April 11 at Windy City Riot, Takeshita defeated Hiroshi Tanahashi in Tanahashi's final match in the United States.
+At Dominion 6.15 in Osaka-jo Hall, Takeshita lost his title to Boltin Oleg, ending his reign at 162 days.
 From July 19, 2025 till August 17, 2025, Takeshita participated in G1 Climax 35, where he advanced out of the B Block with a 6—3 record, defeated David Finlay in the playoffs, Zack Sabre Jr. in the semifinals, and then Evil in the final, making him the first contracted AEW and DDT wrestler to win the G1 tournament.
-At King of Pro-Wrestling on October 13, Takeshita successfully cashed in his guaranteed IWGP World Heavyweight Championship title shot, granted by virtue of winning the G1 Climax, to win the title from Zack Sabre Jr. On November 2 at Final Homecoming, Takeshita successfully defended his title against Hirooki Goto.
-After the match, Takeshita was confronted and challenged by IWGP Global Heavyweight Champion Yota Tsuji to a Winner Takes All match at Wrestle Kingdom 20, which Takeshita accepted.
+At King of Pro-Wrestling on October 13, Takeshita successfully cashed in his guaranteed IWGP Heavyweight Championship title shot, granted by virtue of winning the G1 Climax, to win the title from Zack Sabre Jr. On November 2 at Final Homecoming, Takeshita successfully defended his title against Hirooki Goto.